jamf/AppConfigSpecCreator/README.md

-#Bootstrap Form Builder

-## Warning: Currently using Bootstrap `v.
-2.3.1` :dolphin:  (Not Bootstrap 3 ready.)
+#AppConfig Spec Creator

 ##What's this?

-A Drag-and-drop form builder for [twitter bootstrap](http://twitter.github.com/bootstrap/).
+A Drag-and-drop form builder for App Developers who would like to enable MDM admistrators to easily configure Managed App Configuration settings.

-##Where can I see it in action?

-It's hosted on github pages [here](http://minikomi.github.io/Bootstrap-Form-Builder/).

 ###Notes